lucioazzari/NoiseEstimationDenoisingDeblurring/README.md

-# MATLAB software for Noise Estimation, Denoising, and Deblurring (NEDD)
+# Noise Estimation, Denoising, and Deblurring (NEDD)

 This software is a collection of algorithms for noise estimation, denoising, and deblurring developed by the Signal and Image Restoration group of the Tampere Univesrsity.